 The College is committed to the ongoing review of effectiveness of the quality assurance system.
-The QE Committee monitors the effectiveness of policy implementation and incorporates findings into the College Quality Improvement Plan.
+The QE Committee on behalf of the Academic Council, monitors the effectiveness of policy implementation and incorporates findings into a College Quality Improvement Plan.
 All documented quality assurance policies are evaluated for their effectiveness and fitness for purpose on a cyclical basis with each section of the QA system being reviewed at least once in a five-year period.
 Under the direction of the QE Committee, each Departmental Head is responsible for the annual review of policies and procedures within their area of responsibility and proposing any updates.